A Survey of Fake News: Fundamental Theories, Detection Methods, and Opportunities

-Take the dozens of ``well-known'' teenagers in the Macedonian town of Veles as an example of users who produced fake news for millions on social media and became wealthy by penny-per-click advertising during the U.S. presidential election.
+Take the dozens of ``well-known'' teenagers in the Macedonian town of Veles as an example of users who created fake news for millions on social media and became wealthy by penny-per-click advertising during the U.S. presidential election.
 As reported by the NBC, each individual ``has earned at least \$60,000 in the past six months -- far outstripping their parents' income and transforming his prospects in a town where the average annual wage is \$4,800.''~\cite{smith2016fake}.
-The tendency of individuals to overestimate the benefits rather than costs, as \textit{valence effect}~\cite{jones1976correspondent} indicates, further widens the gap between benefits and costs attracting individuals to engage in fake news activities.
-Clearly when governments, parties and business tycoons are standing behind fake news generation, seeking its tempting power and profits, there is a greater motivation and capability to make fake news more persuasive and indistinguishable from truth to the public.
+The tendency of individuals to overestimate the benefits associated with disseminating fake news rather than its costs, as the \textit{valence effect} indicates~\cite{jones1976correspondent}, further attracts individuals to engage in fake news activities.
+Clearly, when governments, parties, and business tycoons are standing behind fake news generation, seeking its tempting power and profits, there is a greater motivation and capability to make fake news more persuasive and indistinguishable from truth to the public.
 But, how can fake news gain public trust?